New Orleans Construction Accident Lawyer

 Fighting Tirelessly for Your Fair Recovery

-Construction workers face many risks every day.
-Due to the dangerous nature of this work, the construction industry consistently remains one of the most hazardous jobs for workers, according to annual data from the Occupational Safety and Health Administration (OSHA).
-However, just because a job is dangerous does not mean that workers should have to fear for their safety—or even their lives.
+Construction workers face serious risks every day.
+Due to the hazardous nature of construction work, the industry remains one of the most dangerous jobs for workers, according to annual data from the Occupational Safety & Health Administration (OSHA).
+However, even in high-risk jobs, workers should not have to fear for their safety or lives.

-In Louisiana, employers have a legal responsibility to their employees.
-They must maintain reasonably safe work environments, provide the tools needed to do the job, and conduct regular maintenance to ensure workers don't face excessive risks.
-When they fail to do these things, construction workers can be involved in serious, even fatal accidents.
-In many cases, employers are to blame.
+In Louisiana, employers have a legal duty to their employees.
+They must maintain safe job sites, provide necessary tools, and ensure regular maintenance so workers do not face unnecessary risks.
+When employers neglect these responsibilities, construction workers may suffer serious or fatal accidents.
+In many cases, employers are responsible for these incidents.

-If you or someone you love was involved in a construction accident in New Orleans, you could be entitled to financial compensation, and Clayton, Frugé & Ward can help.
-Our worker injury attorneys have extensive experience and a proven track record, obtaining some of the biggest results in Louisiana history.
-We know what you're up against, and we are prepared to fight for you.
+If you or someone you love was involved in a construction accident in New Orleans, you may be entitled to financial compensation.
+Clayton, Frugé & Ward can help.
+Our worker injury attorneys have years of experience and a proven track record, including securing some of the largest results in Louisiana history.
+We understand what you face after a serious incident and are ready to fight for your recovery in New Orleans.

 Call (225) 209-9943 or contact us online for a free consultation with one of our New Orleans construction accident attorneys.